project-SIMPLE/simple.template.unity/README.md

 ### Prerequisites

-Once the project is opened in Unity, you must install Newtonsoft Json by following the tutorial on this [link](https://github.com/applejag/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM).
-It should fix all the errors caused by the package installation.
+Once the project is opened in Unity, if you have any errors, you can check the following points:
+- Make sure that Newtonsoft Json is installed.
+Normaly, cloning this repo should ensure that it is installed.
+But if it's not the case, follow the tutorial on this [link](https://github.com/applejag/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM).
-Additionaly, make sure that the folder Assets/Plugins contains a .dll file called websocket-sharp.
+- Additionaly, make sure that the folder Assets/Plugins contains a .dll file called websocket-sharp.
 If not, download it from [this repo](https://github.com/sta/websocket-sharp).
 And place it in Assets/Plugins in your Unity project.

 ### What's included